Just like any other emergency you have to be prepared for a dog emergency as well if you have a dog.

 Even just imagining one of these scenarios happening to our dog is scary.
 So, please do not risk not knowing what to do in such an emergency.
 You can ask your vet how to handle these kinds of situations; he will certainly help you.
 Even if he doesn’t have time to teach you himself, he will show you where you can find the information.

 In the following infographic, we will look at an infographic that www.poochingaround.co.uk had made.
 The reason they had it made was to help people properly prepare for emergencies.
-In a similar way to a ‘go bag’ that many organisations and charities are encouraging people to have ready in their car or home if a natural disaster, terrorist attack or some other kind of emergency occurs; they feel it only makes sense that pet owners should do the same for their beloved animal friends.
+In a similar way to a ‘go bag’ that many organisations and charities are encouraging people to have ready in their car or home if a natural disaster or some other kind of emergency occurs; they feel it only makes sense that pet parents should do the same for their beloved pets.